pyocd/pyOCD/docs/debug_probes.md

 [Firmware and driver installer and updates](https://www.segger.com/downloads/jlink/)

-On macOS, you can install the `segger-jlink` cask with Homebrew to get automatic driver updates.
+On macOS, you can install the `segger-jlink` cask with Homebrew to get managed driver updates.

+Please note that flash programming performance using a J-Link through pyOCD is currently slower than using the J-Link software directly (or compared to CMSIS-DAP).
+This is because pyOCD uses the low-level DAP commands provided by J-Link, which are inherently slower than higher level commands (which are less flexible and more difficult and complex to integrate).

 #### Session options